search form

 3. Reducing the risk of criminal activity and other liabilities: Employers use background checks to ensure that candidates are trustworthy and have no criminal history that might affect their job performance.
 This is important in roles that require access to sensitive information, financial transactions, or positions of high trust.

-See also Mitigating Risks: Unveiling the Importance of Background Checks Today
+See also The Importance of Employment Background Checks in Recruitment

 4. Protecting the company’s reputation: Conducting background checks helps protect companies from the risk of negative publicity and litigation.
 Negligent hiring can expose employers to risks like lawsuits, theft, and criminal activity as well as reputational damage.